SuperManzDev/SluekoDeet/README.md

-# crapygen
+# SluekoDeet

 ## Overview
-crapygen is a Python application for generating fake credit card details and interacting with Stripe checkout links.
+SluekoDeet is a Python application for generating fake credit card details and interacting with Stripe checkout links.

 ## Features
 - Generates fake credit card numbers for various card types.